AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 that leads to the call for which we want to verify the preconditon.
 Then, if we have a closer look to the call `abs(INT_MIN)`, we can notice that, simplifying, Qed deduced that we try to prove "False".
-Consequently, the next call `abs(a)` recieves in its assumptions the property "False".
+Consequently, the next call `abs(a)` receives in its assumptions the property "False".
 This is why Qed can immediately deduce "True".

-The second part of the question is then: why our first version of the calling function (`abs(a)` and then `abs(INT_MIN)`) did not have the same behavior, indicating a proof failure on the second call.
+The second part of the question is then: why our first version of the calling function (`abs(a)` and then `abs(INT_MIN)`) did not have the same behavior, indicating a proof failure on the second call?
 The answer is simply that the call `abs(a)` can, or not, produce an error, whereas `abs(INT_MIN)` necessarily leads to an error.
 So, while `abs(INT_MIN)` necessarily gives us the knowledge of "false", the call `abs(a)` does not, since it can succeed.